SwiftGen/SwiftGen/CONTRIBUTING.md

 This is the repository containing only the code for the command-line interface of SwiftGen.

-It contains the Xcode project to build the MacOS command-line app which is only responsible for parsing its command-line arguments and then invoking the proper methods in the frameworks composing SwiftGen
+It contains the Xcode project to build the MacOS command-line app which is only responsible for parsing its command-line arguments and then invoking the proper methods in the frameworks composing SwiftGen.

 If you need to add new command-line options and flags, that's the place to do it.